 Many third parties integrate with Salesforce, including data providers, marketing platforms, and communication systems.
 These integrated systems import and export data from Salesforce, and there are also products, such as LeanData, that access data to connect separate fields.
 Your sales team likely uses many different programs that work within Salesforce, in addition to manually inputting data for new clients.

 How can data be exported or deleted from Salesforce?

-Conveniently, each salesforce record has their own unique option to be deleted or exported.
+Conveniently, each Salesforce record has its own unique option to be deleted or exported.
 Fields storing contact personal data will provide select users with permission to delete or export depending on their permission level.

 Most likely, your company has multiple accounts connected through Salesforce, with one or many admins managing the database.
 Based on which type of request was submitted and which fields will need to be accessed, permissions vary for the processes above.
 Speaking with your Director of Sales Operations or Salesforce administrator(s) is the best step to take in finding out where user, sales, or marketing contact data is stored and making sure it’s tracked across all managed accounts.

 Most data fields in Salesforce are subject to the GDPR — except for business information that cannot be tied to an individual.
-Therefore, any customers or leads in the Salesforce database must be capable of extraction or deletion.
+Therefore, any Salesforce customers or leads must be capable of extraction or deletion.
 To effectively work with your sales and marketing departments, it’s important to communicate that any information manually or automatically put into Salesforce must be extractable.

 1. Ha, A. (2018, September 6).
 Salesforce research: Yep, consumers are worried About their data.
 Retrieved from https://techcrunch.com